 Note that there is some doubt about the constitutionality of this law.
-In June of 2016, the U.S. 9th Circuit Court of Appeals ruled en banc that there might be a Second Amendment right for people to openly carry guns in public, but the United States Supreme Court has not answered that question yet.
+In June of 2016, the U.S. 9th Circuit Court of Appeals ruled en banc that there might be a Second Amendment right for people to carry guns in public openly, but the United States Supreme Court has not answered that question yet.
 This case was appealed to the United States Supreme Court, but it did not take the case.
 (Peruta v.
 Cnty. of San Diego (9th Cir., 2016) 824 F.3d 919.)

 - showing a friend an unloaded firearm in a public parking lot.